-Ellen White rose to prominence during the period of the Second Great Awakening, a period of particularly intense renegotiation of the religious norms in the United States.
-As a result, her role in Seventh-day Adventism is often explained with reference to the patterns and shifts that defined that period.
+Ellen White rose to prominence during the period of the Second Great reference to the patterns and shifts that defined that period.
 As I discuss in the first chapter, the early nineteenth-century was a period in American history marked by religious innovation.
-The separation of religion from state control, a process known as disestablishment, created an environment particularly ripe for a "democratization" of religious expression.19 People were increasingly able to worship according to their preferences and outside of the established denominations.
+The separation of religion from state control, a process known as disestablishment, created an environment particularly ripe for a "democratization" of religious expression.
+People were increasingly able to worship according to their preferences and outside of the established denominations.
 The loosening of social controls on religious expression resulted in increasing diversity, as new churches, denominations, and movements formed in response to differences in religious thought and practice.
-Out of this period of religious innovation came some of the most distinctive American religious and social movements, including the Church of Jesus Christ of Latter-day Saints, the Oneida Utopian Community, and the Seventh-day Adventists.20
+Out of this period of religious innovation came some of the most distinctive American religious and social movements, including the Church of Jesus Christ of Latterday Saints, the Oneida Utopian Community, and the Seventh-day Adventists.
+40